Jane Wagner: Personal life

-Wagner met her future wife, writer Lily Tomlin, in March 1971.
+Wagner met her future wife, actress Lily Tomlin, in March 1971.
 After watching the after-school TV special J.T. written by Wagner, Tomlin invited Wagner to Los Angeles to collaborate on Tomlin's comedy LP album And That's The Truth.
 On December 31, 2013, Wagner and Tomlin married in a private ceremony in Los Angeles after 42 years together.